Protractor vs. Selenium: A Comparative Analysis of Testing Frameworks

 • Extensive Community Support: It is a well-known technology with a sizable community and copious documentation.

-• Parallel Test Execution: This platform Grid expedites the testing process by enabling parallel test execution across various computers and browsers.
+• Parallel Test Execution: This platform Grid, expedites the testing process by enabling parallel test execution across various computers and browsers.

 • Customizability: A broad API offered by Selenium WebDriver enables the development of unique test scripts and interactions with the site elements.